yining-w/health-in-harmony-baseline/README.md

 # Objective

 The objective of the project was to create a map visualisation of the census done by Health In Harmony.
+You can access the final product <a href = "https://felipemonroy.shinyapps.io/shinyapp/"> here </a>

 # About the census